WDCH

 INTERACTIVE | PRINT

 Confluences - Walt Disney Concert Hall.
-The interactive media project took viewers behind the scenes into the 15-year design process of The Walt Disney Concert Hall, exposing a complex web of confluences and relationships underlying the realization of this landmark.
+The interactive media project took viewers behind the scene of The Walt Disney Concert Hall, exposing a complex web of confluences, dependencies, inter-relationships and decisions that came together in this amazing landmark, over the 15 years of its design and realization.

 Why